Recruitment privacy notice

 For some posts, we may receive your CV and additional notes from third party recruitment agencies or consultants.

 If you are interviewed via a video call then, with your permission, we will take a screen shot of you to assist with validating your right to work and job offer.

 If your application is successful, the information you have supplied forms the basis of your personnel record.

 Unless you direct us otherwise, your personal details will be deleted from the Applicant Tracking System (ATS) or if provided by a recruitment agency or consultant will be securely destroyed after 6 months.
 Any notes made during the recruitment process will also be securely deleted at this time.

-Any reference provided will be retained on the employee record for the duration of their employment.
-If they do not take up employment with NFER, it will be destroyed.
+Any reference provided will be retained on the your record for the duration of your employment.
+If you do not take up employment with NFER, it will be destroyed.